teknologi/tekno-dk-custom-post-types/README.md

-# tekno-dk-custom-post-types
-Custom post types and their relations for tekno.dk
+# Custom post types and their relations for tekno.dk

+## Activities

+### Relations
+Bidirectional relationship with Projects

+## Projects

+### Relations
+Bidirectional relationship with Activities